rackerlabs/support-how-to/content/how-to/cloud-servers/use-sftp-and-scp/index.md

 product_url: cloud-servers
 ---

-Secure File Transfer Protocol **(SFTP)** and Secure Copy **(SCP)** use SSH to transfer files.
-We recommend to use these protocols instead of the **FTP** protocol, which transfers files in plain text.
+Secure File Transfer Protocol (SFTP) and Secure Copy (SCP) use Secure Shell (SSH) to transfer files.
+We recommend using these protocols instead of the FTP protocol, which transfers files in plain text.

-### **SCP configuration**
+### Install and use SCP

-By default SCP is available in all Rackspace&reg; Cloud Servers.
-Use the OpenSSH package to install SCP if the **scp** command is not installed in your Linux&reg; computer.
+By default, SCP is available for all Rackspace&reg; Cloud Servers.
+Use the OpenSSH package to install SCP if the **scp** command does not exist on your Linux&reg; computer.

-To install SCP in **CentOS&reg;** and **RHEL&reg; 7**.
+To install SCP on **CentOS&reg;** and **Red Hat&reg; Enterprise Linux 7**:

     $ sudo yum install -y openssh-clients

-To install SCP in **Ubuntu&reg;** and **Debian&reg;**.
+To install SCP on **Ubuntu&reg;** and **Debian&reg;**:

     $ sudo apt install -y openssh-client

-First configure a user in the remote server, then use the following command to copy files to the remote server.
+Configure a user on a remote server and use the following command to copy files to the remote server, where `remoteserver` is the IP address or hostname of the remote server:

-    scp username@remoteserver:/path/to/remote/directory/ /path/to/local/machine/directory
+    $ scp username@remoteserver:/path/to/remote/directory/ /path/to/local/machine/directory

-where `remoteserver` is the IP address or hostname of the remote server.

-Use the following command to copy a file from your local machine to a remote server.
+Use the following command to copy a file from your local machine to the remote server:

-    scp /path/to/filename.ext  username@remoteserver:/destination/path'
+    $ scp /path/to/filename.ext  username@remoteserver:/destination/path'

-### **SFTP configuration**

-Refer to this link to [configure an SFTP user](https://docs.rackspace.com/support/how-to/set-up-sftp-users-in-linux-based-systems/).

-First log in to the server to upload or download files.
-Use the following command:

-    sftp username@remoteserver

-where `remoteserver`is the IP address or hostname of the remote server.

-In the following example, the server hostname is **test** and its IP address is **23.253.20.165**.
-The **ifconfig** command shows the following output:

-    test ~]# ifconfig
-    eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
-    inet 23.253.20.165

- ### **SCP connection**
+### SCP connection and commands

+ You can use SCP to upload and download files and images.

+#### Upload and download files

-The **ll** command shows the directories under the **scpuser** home directory:
+The `ll` command shows the directories under the **scpuser** home directory:

     # ll /home/scpuser
      down
      up

-Directory **down** is where files can be downloaded from the server.

-Directory **up** is where files can be uploaded to the server.
+You can download files from the **down** directory of the server and upload files to the **up** directory of the server.

-To download files from the server to a local machine, use the following command.
+To download files from the server to a local machine, use the following command:

     $ scp -r scpuser@23.253.20.165:/home/scpuser/down /home/mylocaluser/downloads